We believe that health information is a universal right and that every person is entitled to accurate, accessible and usable medical information.

 After respondents answer the questions, the resource provides information to enable the patient and health care provider an opportunity to discuss any concerns that the patient may have.
 In addition to our outcomes research studies, we continue to explore behavioral and motivational factors that contribute to non-adherence.
 With this new information, we will build tools and resources that will allow for a deeper conversation between patients and their health care professionals on behavior change to improve medication adherence.
 And to facilitate the conversation, we are exploring technology to get our adherence tools and resources the ability to integrate into workflow within electronic health records.

-SPARTA is a proven adherence platform that supports patients on any of our company’s therapies to improve adherence to these medications while also providing access to various tools and resources to assist in the management of conditions.
+SPARTA is an adherence platform that supports patients on any of our company’s therapies to improve adherence to these medications and provides access to various tools and resources to assist in the management of conditions.

-In 2018, the program will continue its expansion into the new therapeutic areas of immunology, oncology and hepatitis.
+In 2019, the program will continue its expansion into the new therapeutic areas of immunology, oncology, hepatitis, HIV, women’s health and insomnia.

-SPARTA has been launched in Australia, India, Indonesia, Vietnam, Malaysia, Singapore, Oman, Taiwan, Mexico, UAE, Chile, Sweden, Belgium, Switzerland and Ireland.
+SPARTA has been launched in Australia, India, Indonesia, Vietnam, Malaysia, Singapore, Oman, Taiwan, Mexico, United Arab Emirates, Chile, Sweden, Belgium, Switzerland, Ireland and Germany.

-Univadis® is a comprehensive online medical-information resource from Aptus Health—a subsidiary of Healthcare Services and Solutions—for health care professionals worldwide.
+Univadis® is a comprehensive online medical-information resource from Aptus Health—a wholly owned and independently operated subsidiary of the Company—for health care professionals worldwide.

 The medical and scientific content comes from independent third parties, such as scientific leaders, educational institutions and medical societies, as well as through partnerships with a range of world-leading medical publishers.
 Sponsor organizations provide educational funding to expand and augment the site’s core content in adherence with the strict editorial principles of independence, relevance and quality.